SAP-samples/teched2023-DA271/README.md

 -   Access to a suitable SAP Datasphere system
     - During TechEd 2023 hands-on sessions, you will be provided with user credentials for a personalized space in the [Datasphere system of the SAP Academy](https://academy.ap11.hcs.cloud.sap/dwaas-ui/index.html).
     - Subsequent learners will be able to use the Guided Experience Systems for SAP Datasphere <br/> (request your user from [here](https://www.sap.com/products/technology-platform/datasphere.html) > "Experience SAP Datasphere")
+    - Users can also use their own SAP Datasphere system to run through the exercises with minor adjustments.
+Since the system will not have the required backend systems available, the data import process will differ.
+[Preparatory exercise 0](./exercises/ex0/) offers a dedicated subchapter to cater to this.
 -   Object Model: Download the following model file to your computer: [DA271_DataModel - Quick Start.json](./model/DA271_DataModel%20-%20Quick%20Start.json)
 -   Time: 2+ hours